Ages & Stages

 - Go slowly.
 It is ok to show a child how to use a toy.
 But, avoid doing it for him.
 Strive to provide just enough help to keep frustration at bay while motivating your child to learn new skills.

 - Read your child’s signals.
-Take note of the signals your child is giving you that he is getting frustrating.
+Take note of the signals your child is giving you that he is getting frustrated.
 If you sense a tantrum is approaching, move to a new activity.

 - Evaluate your play space.
 Make sure your child has a safe place to explore and participate in active activities like running, throwing balls, or painting.